High-order nonuniform time-stepping and MBP-preserving linear schemes for the time-fractional Allen-Cahn equation: Maximum-bound principle and stabilized scheme

-\begin{remark} It is well known that under the initial weak singularity assumption, the global consistency error, which is commonly used in error analysis, attained by the $L1$ and $L2$-$1_{\sigma}$ formulas achieves the order of $\min{ \{ 2 - \alpha, \gamma \iota \} }$ and $\min{ \{ 2, \gamma \iota \} }$ on graded temporal grids, respectively; see \cite{SINUM_Liao_2018,CiCP_Liao_2021} for more details.
-Together with the interpolation error $ \mathcal{R}^{n}[v] $ established in Lemma \ref{lem:Trun_L1}, this indicates that selecting the mesh grading parameter $ \gamma = (2-\alpha)/\iota$ for the $L1$ scheme proposed in this section and $ \gamma = 2/\iota$ for the $L2$-$1_{\sigma}$ scheme introduced in Section \ref{Sec:L21} is sufficient to compensate for this singularity. \end{remark}
+the global consistency error, which is commonly used in error analysis, attained by the $L1$ and $L2$-$1_{\sigma}$ formulas achieves the order of $\min{ \{ 2 - \alpha, \gamma \iota \} }$ and $\min{ \{ 2, \gamma \iota \} }$ on graded temporal grids, respectively; see \cite{SINUM_Liao_2018,CiCP_Liao_2021} for more details.
+Together with the interpolation error $ \mathcal{R}^{n}[v] $ established in Lemma \ref{lem:Trun_L1}, this indicates that, to compensate for the accuracy reduction caused by the weak singularity of the solution to the tFAC model \eqref{Model:tAC}, it is sufficient to select the mesh grading parameter $ \gamma = (2-\alpha)/\iota$ for the $L1$ scheme and $ \gamma = 2/\iota$ for the $L2$-$1_{\sigma}$ scheme introduced in Section \ref{Sec:L21}.
+The numerical results presented in Examples \ref{subsec:L1_TimeCon} and \ref{subsec:Ls_TimeCon} have confirmed the validity of this statement. \end{remark}